lende/127/README.md

 ### A simple session

-Let's map a hostname to a random loopback adddress:
+Let's map a hostname to a random loopback address:

 ```console
 $ sudo 127 example.test